 Boiled down to its essentials, Oregon State's strategy figures to focus on stopping the run and forcing Texas to try and beat them through the air, where the Longhorns have been inconsistent this season.

 CONSENSUS ALL-AMERICA cornerback Jordan Poyer is getting a lot of press these days, and he should, but the Beavs' other corner, Rashaad Reynolds has quietly had a heck of a season, too.

 Reynolds is second on the team in tackles with 70, behind only linebacker Michael Doctor (72 tackles, 10.5 TFLs).

 THE BEAVERS have the 22nd best scoring defense (19.8 ppg) in the country and rank19th nationally in turnover margin (plus-10).

 Oregon State on offense ranks among the top 40 teams in the country in terms of both scoring (33.0 ppg) and total offense (442.7 ypg).

-would seem to augur well for Oregon State in this Alamo Bowl matchup.
+THE RED ZONE would seem to augur well for Oregon State in this Alamo Bowl matchup.

 Texas ranks 117th out of 124 FBS schools by allowing opponents to score on 90.6 percent of their attempts inside the 20-yard line.
 Oregon State is No. 10 in red zone efficiency, scoring 90.6 percent of the time.